Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Excellent in medium-depth planters.
 Avoid overplanting to maintain spacing and airflow.
 Use an olla as its fine roots respond well to steady moisture at depth.

-Palette contribution: Pale pink or white flowers add detail rather than mass, rewarding closer viewing.
+Pale pink or white flowers add detail rather than mass, rewarding closer viewing.
+Suits temperate and coastal gardens, particularly where soils are sandy and well-drained.
+Works well in pots.

 Australia's weird, wonderful and hard to believe plants Trigger Plant > News and Resources > Minimalist Gardener